b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 We can hype up how great it is to build up your own personal charity with a private board of directors for future generations to laud how generous you are, but if you're going to do that, don't be the same organization that [teaches](https://www.churchofjesuschrist.org/study/general-conference/2017/10/the-heart-of-the-widow?lang=eng&id=p5-p8#p5) us [about](https://www.churchofjesuschrist.org/study/general-conference/2022/04/57uchtdorf?lang=eng&id=p2-p4#p2) the [Widow's Mite](https://www.churchofjesuschrist.org/study/general-conference/2013/10/the-windows-of-heaven?lang=eng&id=p25-p30#p25). _This is self-aggrandizement_.
 That promotional statement has absolutely nothing to do with the church's declared mission, or any purpose of tithing.

-God bless America, if I keep reading into this, my notes will devolve further into chaotic ranting 🙃

 &nbsp;

 ### City Creek Mall
 #### Funding
-Chronologically, the earliest time I recall hearing about this was in General Conference, from Gordon Hinckley himself:
+Chronologically, the earliest time I recall hearing about this was in General Conference, from Mr. Gordon Hinckley himself:

 >*We feel we have a compelling responsibility to ==protect the environment== of the Salt Lake Temple. . . .
 We have felt it imperative to do something to revitalize this area.
 But I wish to give the entire Church the assurance that ==tithing funds have not and will not be used to acquire this property.
 Nor will they be used in developing it for commercial purposes==.*
 >